 There is no need to restart the application for the changes to take effect.
-However, most static files are cached by browsers, so you will need to open a fresh private browsing (incognito) session.
+However, most static files are cached by browsers, so you will need to clear the browser's cache beforehand.
+The

 If you tried the above and still don't see changes, try hitting the resource URL directly in a new browser tab.
 For example, to load the